Qiskit/documentation/mdx-guide.md

 For full list of props, please check [here](https://react.carbondesignsystem.com/?path=/docs/components-definitiontooltip--playground#component-api).

-Warning: do not use LaTeX/math expressions in the same paragraph as a definition tooltip because it will break the styling.
-Use a new line to separate out the two into separate paragraphs.
+Caveats:

+1. Do not use any interactive content (e.g. links) as a definition tooltip child nor into the `definition` prop.
+If you use such content, it will not be available to users of screen reader software.
+2. Avoid using single and double quotes in the `definition` prop when possible.
+Even if they are escaped, they could be a problem when translating the files.

 ### Tabs